yguitton/training-material/topics/sequence-analysis/tutorials/viral_primer_design/tutorial.md

 >
 >       > <comment-title>Threshold control</comment-title>
 >       >
 >       >You can try using the automatic setting for values like the threshold in varVAMP.
 On the website, for the question *"How to set the main parameters, threshold for consensus nucleotides and max ambiguous nts per primer?"* select the option `Specify max ambiguous nts, estimate suitable threshold`.
-The tool will then automatically select a value, which you can find in the "Analysis log" file after running the tool.
+The tool will then automatically select a value, which you can find in the *"Analysis Log"* file after running the tool.
 >       {: .comment}
 >
 > 2. Creating a dataset collection